UMMS-Biocore/biocore-base/docs/source/git.rst

 Git
 ************

-`Git <http://git-scm.com/>`_ is a version control system which tracks and merges changes in source code.

 All code should be committed to version control from inception.
 This is a critical part of managing development and regression, and makes it much easier to share and collaborate - now or in the future.